nevthereal/nevillebrem-react/readme.md

 # Neville Brem Personal Website

 This is the official Repo of https://nevillebrem.com!
-It was the first time I used [Reactjs](https://reactjs.org/) in a Project, so be kind and if you have any suggestions or comments, send them to [](contact@nevillebrem.com).
+It was the first time I used [Reactjs](https://reactjs.org/) in a Project, so be kind and if you have any suggestions or comments, send them to [my Contact Mail](contact@nevillebrem.com).

 I used some Libraries, to which I want to point out: